Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 Reading to kids besides your own can get tricky.
 Part of your success is in learning how to manage a roomful of fidgety children.
 The teacher is instrumental in keeping the class in order, but I also found a few tips to keep the kids engaged:

-- If the kids are rowdy, acknowledge the intention.
+• If the kids are rowdy, acknowledge the intention.
 When I was handing out their prizes, I announced how they had read so much more than the previous month.
 The chatter began, as one kid began talking after another.
 I acknowledged how proud they must feel, then steered the conversation back to handing out the prizes.

-- Ask engaging questions.
+• Ask engaging questions.
 Kids love giving their opinions, so you might ask, “What do you think is going to happen next?”

 Conclusion

 But I had a blast, and those monthly story times became a highlight for me.
-I loved sharing books my kids and I loved, encouraging his classmates to read at home, and even putting on a few theatrics here and there as I read.
+I loved sharing books my kids and I loved, encouraging their classmates to read at home, and even putting on a few theatrics here and there as I read.

 Read these next: